genesys/bold360-mobile-docs-ios/docs/faq/JCenter-deprecation.md

 >JCenter deprecation and end of service

-JFrog, the company that maintains the JCenter artifact repository used by many Mobile projects, recently announced the deprecation and upcoming retirement of JCenter.
-According to [the announcement](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/), JCenter will allow downloads of existing artifacts until February 1, 2022.
+JFrog, the company that maintains the JCenter artifact repository used by many Mobile projects, recently [announced](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) the deprecation and upcoming retirement of JCenter.

 **New versions of bold360 SDK will be published to our new artifacts host.**
+>**Older versions** will be available on this host as well.

 In the near future, we will provide additional information, please follow release notes.